dansmyers/AI/2-A*/Paper.md

 Use academic search engines and databases to find four relevant scholarly sources on your topic, following the research plan developed in Phase 1.

-Tip: you can use Bing AI as a starting point (recall that Bing is connected to the Internet, so it can perform real searches).
+Tip: you can use Copilot as a starting point (recall that Copilot is connected to the Internet, so it can perform real searches).
 Here’s an example prompt:

 *Please research academic articles giving an overview of scholarship on [insert topic] and recommend three to five accessible papers that I can use to begin researching it in more detail.*

-Remember that Bing may return a mixture of references to real papers and made-up results.
+Remember that Copilot may return a mixture of references to real papers and made-up results.
 Carefully evaluate its output.
 Even if it returns a made-up paper, it may give you ideas for directions that you can explore through a more reliable academic search engine.

 In your logbook, summarize the search process.
 Explain why you chose the papers that you did.
 Reflect on the quality of the results you obtained.